nikos-glikis/proxymity/README.md

 This is called as:

     getRandomProxy(NULL); - Get any type active proxy getRandomProxy('http'); - Get any type active proxy of type http getRandomProxy('socks4'); - Get any type active proxy of type socks4 getRandomProxy('socks5'); - Get any type active proxy of type socks5

+On a Docker machine you can access the proxies by visiting: http://localhost:81/activeproxies.php?start=0&limit=100

 Docker
 ======